brenoCaetanoIT/Projects/AWS Projects/High Resilient Web Site hosting using R53, Cloud Front, S3 and EC2/readme.md

 [EC2 Permissions]

 <summary><h2 style="display: inline-block;">Step 5: Cloud Front distribution creation and configuration</h2></summary>
-Finnaly a Cloud Front distribution was created to serve the website content globally from both locations via the R53 along with the website certificate.
-The distribution contained both the EC2 and S3 as origins and its behavior was configured to redirect HTTP requests to HTTPS and to have as origin an origin group containing both the EC2 instance as primary location and the S3 in case of failover.
+Finally, a CloudFront distribution was created to globally serve the website content from both locations, leveraging the integration with Route 53 and utilizing the website certificate.
+The CloudFront distribution included both the EC2 instance and the S3 bucket as origins.
+The behavior of the distribution was configured to redirect HTTP requests to HTTPS, ensuring secure communication.
+Moreover, an origin group was set up to contain both the EC2 instance as the primary location and the S3 bucket as a failover option in case of any failover.

 ![pictureCat](https://user-images.githubusercontent.com/136939198/247661690-ef1987b1-ee97-48eb-afbc-0f3892b7123c.jpg)
 [CF distributions]